 In Class Twelve, we aid students with the application process to both local and foreign universities.
 Our counselling programme includes university fairs where leading institutions share information about their admission programmes and requirements with parents and students.

-Physical education is an integral part of student learning at CWS, as young people develop the skills of teamwork, collaboration, socialisation, strategising, time management and problem-solving through it.
+Physical education is an integral part of student learning at CAGS, as young people develop the skills of teamwork, collaboration, socialisation, strategising, time management and problem-solving through it.
 We have a large outdoor field for training students in football and athletics.

 A separate area is dedicated for pre-primary students to learn through play.

-To inculcate an interest in agriculture, CWS has developed a farming programme where students are taught about the water and soil level required to grow crops, the different stages of farming (from preparing the soil to sowing the seeds), farmer entrepreneurship and farmer appreciation.
+To inculcate an interest in agriculture, CAGS has developed a farming programme where students are taught about the water and soil level required to grow crops, the different stages of farming (from preparing the soil to sowing the seeds), farmer entrepreneurship and farmer appreciation.

 Today, our students live in a volatile, uncertain, complex and ambiguous (VUCA) world.
 They must] survive in an ever-transient and unfamiliar world, which is why they must be adept beyond domain- specific mathematics, science and humanities.
-The CWS has designed a 21st-century skill course for the students from Class Eight to Twelve, with their syllabus comprising scientific writing, business communication (email etiquette), presentation skills, mind maps, note-taking and academic honesty.
+The CAGS has designed a 21st-century skill course for the students from Class Eight to Twelve, with their syllabus comprising scientific writing, business communication (email etiquette), presentation skills, mind maps, note-taking and academic honesty.